hgjura/ServerTools.ServerCommands/README.md

 And that's that!

 For more detailed documentation and more complex use cases head to the offical documentation at [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands).
-If theer are [questions](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=question&title=ask%3A+) or [request new feautures](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=request&title=newfeature%3A+) do not hesitate to post them there.
+If there are [questions](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=&labels=&template=03_question.yml&title=%5BQUERY%5D) or [request new feautures](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=&labels=&template=02_feature_request.yml&title=%5BFEATURE+REQ%5D) do not hesitate to post them there.

 ## Roadmap